Skip to main content

 Trends over time

-• The considerable pressure on the family courts means children and families are in proceedings for longer, and this has become particularly acute since the Covid-19 pandemic.
+• The considerable pressure on the family courts means children and families continue to be in proceedings for longer since the Covid-19 pandemic.
 We produce quarterly data for the length of time we work with children and families in public law Section 31 proceedings.
-The average length of time we worked with families in public law s31 applications increased from 30 weeks (Q4 2017/18) to 43 weeks (Q3 2023/24).

 Cafcass private law and public law demand statistics are published on the tenth working day of each month.
 If you have any queries about the statistics, please contact us via our website form.